ronakpatan007/notesdemoandroid/README.md

 MVVM (Model-View-ViewModel) is used to make the architecture cleaner, more readable and maintainable.
 Notes are stored and managed in memory within the domain layer (this sample is about Navigation and not full-blown [Clean Architecture](https://github.com/jshvarts/ConductorMVP) after all).

 ## Bonus
-[This PR](https://github.com/jshvarts/NotesNavigation/commit/0744acff8d33708b72c852b71a8831a395ab22e2) contains steps needed to migrate from support library to AndroidX namespace.
+This Project contains steps needed to migrate from support library to AndroidX namespace.
 For more details, see [AndroidX Refactoring docs](https://developer.android.com/topic/libraries/support-library/refactor)

 ## Screenshots